$238,886Average Value$162Average Price per Sq Ft2Homes For Sale

 Casual dining, plazas and big-box stores are minutes from Roosevelt

-Washington Avenue is a central shopping strip in the city.
+Washington Avenue and Green Bay Road are central shopping strips in the city.
 "Up and down 31, that's where you're going to go out to eat with your family, where all the restaurants are and the shopping is, for those who still go to stores," Wooden says.
-Georgie Porgie's Treefort Restaurant stands out, serving burgers, gyros and salads in a tree-house-inspired dining room.
+Georgie Porgie's Treefort Restaurant, at the intersection of the two roads, serves burgers, gyros and salads in a tree-house-inspired dining room.
 Shopping plazas are close to home, including Village Center, Racine Center and the Westgate Square Shopping Center, which have department stores and grocers like Festival Foods and Walmart.
-Regency Mall is undergoing renovations and a partial demolition to create a new mixed-use space.
+Pritchard Park Mall is undergoing renovations and a partial demolition to create a new mixed-use space.
 "It's going to be a centralized hub for those young people who like to live and shop all in the same place," Wooden says.
 "It will be very modern and luxurious in its own way."

 Bike trails and nearby parks support active lifestyles